 An example would be a real estate farming newsletter that only features listings.
 Its value is restricted to those recipients looking to purchase a home or who are possibly thinking of selling and want to see what homes in the area are going for.

-Of course, you can’t include in a single newsletter everything that could be valuable to your entire database.
-Even so, you can make educated guesses about what might appeal to most of them.
+If you opt not to go the route of using personalization software, you can still make educated guesses about what might appeal to most of the people in your audience.
 This suggests a newsletter with a variety of topics or, if you’re really ambitious, a variety of newsletters each addressing a limited topic.

 I would vote for the former—a high-quality newsletter that offers a variety of valuable information, not all of which is dedicated to real estate.
 Such a newsletter may well include content that hits all three Es—it educates, entertains, and endears.